 Know Before You Go

-Splitboards are awesome tools to explore the backcountry with - when used properly.
-To use them properly, you need to know more about the winter mountain environment than can be learned busting out laps at the resort.
-The best untracked terrain lies outside the ropes, but venturing out can be incredibly dangerous.
-In addition to purchasing a board, you'll need to invest in a beacon.
-We like the Mammut Pulse Barryvox, an avalanche beacon that wins our Editors' Choice Award; if you're in search of a cheaper option, check out the Backcountry Access Tracker 2, which is a Best Buy winner.
-It is also a must to invest in an avalanche probe - something like the Backcountry Access Stealth Avalanche Probe, as well as an avalanche shovel - an affordable option is the Backcountry Access B-1 Shovel.
+Splitboards are fantastic tools to explore the backcountry with - when used correctly.
+To use them properly, you need to know more about the winter mountain environment than can be learned by busting out laps at the resort.
+The best-untracked terrain lies outside the ropes, but venturing out can be incredibly dangerous.
+Although it may be close, the nature of the snowpack beyond the ropes could be completely different than it is inbounds.
+In addition to purchasing a board, you'll need to invest in an avalanche beacon.
+It is also a must to invest in an avalanche probe; something like the Backcountry Access Stealth Avalanche Probe, as well as an avalanche shovel.
+An affordable option is the Backcountry Access B-1 Shovel.

-These are the essentials that everyone travelling in the backcountry needs to carry on their bodies.
-Since you are going to need a pack to carry this stuff, consider an airbag pack; we've got you covered with our Best Avalanche Airbag Pack Review.
-Just like the airbags in your car probably won't save you if you barrel into a tractor trailer, an airbag pack can't save you in every avalanche, though they have been shown to improve your chances in avalanches.
-Once you've gotten all the gear together, make sure you receive training for such conditions.
-Seek out an AIARE 1 avalanche course and start learning about terrain from the avalanche's perspective.
+Once you've got all the gear together, make sure you receive training for such conditions.
+Seek out a Level 1 avalanche course and start learning about terrain from the avalanche safety perspective.
 Follow that up by becoming a daily reader of your local avalanche center's avalanche advisory, paying particular attention to the specific avalanche problems of the day.
-The character of avalanches change throughout the season and we need to know where to expect each kind, so we can avoid them.
-With practice you should be able to get the picture of what is happening in the backcountry and learn how to get out of harm's way, while also knowing how to search out the goods.
+With practice, you can get the picture of what is happening in the backcountry and learn how to get out of harm's way while also knowing how to search out the goods.